heyoeyo/muggled_sam/experiments/README.md

   <img src=".readme_assets/semantic_similarity_example.webp" alt="">
 </p>

-The example above shows an image of a flock of birds on the left, with one bird masked (via a box prompt) and the corresponding 'similarity image' on the right.
+The example above shows an image of a flock of pigeons on the left, with one bird masked (via a box prompt) and the corresponding 'similarity image' on the right.
 The similarity indicates which parts of the image are most similar to the masked bird.
-In this case it highlights all (21) birds while ignoring the sky or darker regions in the rest of the image.
-It should be noted however, that this seems to be a best case scenario, most of the time the similarity mapping is not so clean!
+In this case it highlights all (21) pigeons while ignoring the sky or darker regions in the rest of the image.
+It should be noted that this result requires thresholding (controlled by a slider in the UI), and seems to be a best case scenario.
+Most of the time the similarity mapping is not so clean!

 ### Details